zer0cache/matic-docs/docs/develop/metamask/overview.md

   export default getWeb3;
   ```

-The above file exports a function called `getWeb3()` - the purpose of which is to request Metamask account’s access via detecting a global object (`ethereum` or `web3`) injected by Metamask.
+The above file exports a function called `getWeb3()` - the purpose of which is to request MetaMask account’s access via detecting a global object (`ethereum` or `web3`) injected by Metamask.

 According to [Metamask’s API documentation](https://docs.metamask.io/guide/ethereum-provider.html#upcoming-provider-changes):